 Let’s take a look at some factors that affect the strength of homemade edibles and some ways you can measure the potency of your CBD or THC infusions with confidence.

-Factors that Affect the Potency of Cannabis Edibles
+1. What Factors Affect the Potency of Cannabis Edibles?

 There are a host of factors that can affect the potency of your edibles.
 Modifying any one aspect can drastically change the strength of your infusions.